asebak/Just-Another-i18n-Editor/README.md

 * Supports unlimited .i18n files to be edited simultaneously.
 * Supports adding comments to each tag.
-* Ability to filter TAGS.
+* Ability to filtering options to property tags.